JCSheeron/AS_305841_E00002/305841_E00002_0/Logical/PlcLogic/Logic.typ

     axisDesignation : eAXIS_DESIGNATION := AD_UNKNOWN; (* default to initial so setting a value can be detected *)
   END_STRUCT;

+  (* motion params derrived from machine/part config and process point *) sPartMotion : STRUCT
+    camTableLoaded : BOOL := FALSE; (* True if cam table was calculated and loaded after HMI changes were made *) totalZIndexes : USINT; (* number of Z Indexes needed to process a part *) passCountCurrent : USINT; (* pass counter *) prodCycleStepCurrent : ePROD_CYCLE_STEP; (* last completed production cycle step *) nominalPassDepth : REAL; (* mm. cut pass depth *) currentCutterDepth : REAL; (* mm. current cutter depth *) nominalCutVelocity : REAL; (* deg/sec.
+Inner and Outer Eccentric velocity while cutting.
+Derived from feed rate. *) totalOperationDistance : LREAL; (* degrees. (number of passes * (360 + over cut angle)) + ((number of passes + 1) * cut in angle) *)
+    totalPassDistance : LREAL; (* degrees.
+(360 + over cut angle + cut in angle *)
+    startOfOperationDrivePosition : LREAL; (* degrees.
+Outer Ecc drive position where this operation started.
+LREAL to be compatible with motion positions *) endOfAdjAzimuth : LREAL; (* degrees.
+Calculated azimuth position at of adj for current pass.
+LREAL to be compatible with motion positions *) endOfPassAzimuth : LREAL; (* degrees.
+Calculated azimuth position at end of the pass.
+LREAL to be compatible with motion positions *) endOfOperationAzimuth : LREAL; (* degrees.
+Calculated azimuth position at end of the operation.
+LREAL to be compatible with motion positions *) passDistanceTraveled : LREAL; (* degrees.
+How far have we traveled during this pass.
+LREAL to be compatible with motion positions *) cutDistanceTraveled : LREAL; (* degrees.
+How far have we traveled during this cut.
+LREAL to be compatible with motion positions *)
+  END_STRUCT;

   (* Machine specific HMI process requests.
 Intended to have one of these per machine or otherwise as needed, but not per axis. *) sHmiProcessReqs : STRUCT
     (* Boolean requests in this section. *)